wrappid/wrappid-app/README.md

 ```

-# `Wrappid`
+# `Wrappid` App Boilerplate

-## Wrapper Framework for Rapid development

-`Wrappid` Framework is a wrapper framework built to enable rapid development of applications based on `React` and `React Native`.
-Here, you **write code once** and use `Wrappid Toolkit` to build your web and mobile applications simultaneously.

-#
+This is a **frontend boilerplate application** built using the `Wrappid` framework, which enables simultaneous development of web and mobile application.

 ## Introduction